 The investigator stated that this case should not go to trial, because “some idiot might try to convict him.”
 He gave Macauley a handsome apology for all the indignities to which he had been subjected.

-The case did go to trial, but Macauley was acquitted later that year.
+The case did go to trial, and Macauley was acquitted later that year.
 The entire process was costly to his pocketbook and health.
 He spent $30,000 in legal fees and suffered a paralytic stroke, which, it was claimed, was brought on by the shame and worry of the situation.

 Farrell, however, went on to have an unusually busy holiday season, passing forgeries in St. Louis, New York, Chicago, and allegedly several other cities where he pocketed more than $25,000.